-Today marks a whole year since James and I arrived in New Zealand.
+Today marks a whole year since I arrived in New Zealand.

 I’m writing this post because I couldn’t find it written already elsewhere online, so I thought it would be helpful to others in my boat.

 The Working Holiday Visa is something I hadn’t even heard of before I looked into visiting New Zealand.

 However, this visa is a brilliant option for anyone looking to work and travel.
 Of course, every country’s working holiday visa requirements are different, but they are normally available to persons between 18-30 years of age and are usually valid for 1-2 years.

 Various different countries may be a possibility for you to work and travel depending on your nationality; as Brits we are fortunate enough to have SO many options including Australia, Canada, Japan, USA, Singapore amongst many, many others.